What is trichomoniasis?

 Symptoms usually appear 5-28 days after intercourse with an infected partner.
 The symptoms may appear and disappear intermittently.

-BUT remember, you and your partner may have NO symptoms at all but can still be infected with trichomoniasis.
+Remember, you and your partner may have NO symptoms at all and can still be infected with trichomoniasis.

 How would I know if I am infected with trichomoniasis if most people show no symptoms?